 We are pleased that you are interested in a winter holiday in Vorarlberg!
 Your pleasant and above all safe stay in our state is very important to us.
 Like all countries, Austria’s goal is to contain the renewed spread of the COVID-19 pandemic as quickly and effectively as possible.
-The Austrian government has therefore imposed a lockdown till 6 December 2020, which also includes the closure of gastronomy and accommodation facilities during this period.
-As in spring and summer, these comprehensive measures are intended to reduce the spread and thus keep the risk of infection to a minimum.
-We are hoping for a fresh start in December to kick off a great winter season.
+The Austrian government has therefore imposed a lockdown.
+Ski resorts are open.
+Accommodation facilities are closed till April.
+Gastronomy may open in Vorarlberg from march 15.
+As in spring and summer 2020, these comprehensive measures are intended to reduce the spread and thus keep the risk of infection to a minimum.
 Thanks to the “Winterkodex Vorarlberg,” which contains extensive safety measures, the prospects are promising.
-If you have booked a stay with an accommodation provider in Vorarlberg for November, please contact your host directly regarding cancellations.

 The valid measures can be found here: